create-with-swift/Flint/README.md

-# Flint - Blender MCP API Server for macOS/iOS
+# Flint: API Server for Blender MCP on macOS with visionOS Connectivity

-Flint is a FastAPI-based server designed to interface with the Blender MCP (Multimodal Capability Protocol) addon, enabling the generation and export of 3D models from text prompts using Claude.
-This guide provides step-by-step instructions for setting up and running an MCP server on macOS connected with visionOS.
+Flint is a FastAPI-based server that integrates with the Blender MCP (Multimodal Capability Protocol) addon, enabling the generation and export of 3D models from text prompts using Claude.
+This guide provides step-by-step instructions for setting up and running an MCP server on macOS, configured to work with visionOS.
+To use Flint you will require an API key for accessing Claude.

 ## Overview